Disclaimer: Disney hosted our family in exchange for my honest review of our experience at Mickey’s Not-So-Scary Halloween. My opinions are my own!

 Entertainment at Mickey’s Not-So-Scary Halloween

-Mickey’s Boo-to-You Halloween Parade – Halloween themed parade includes all your favorite characters pull other thrilling additions.
+Mickey’s Boo-to-You Halloween Parade – Halloween themed parade includes all your favorite characters plus other thrilling additions.
 The Halloween parade begins at Frontierland and goes around and down Main Street.
 Make sure you get your spot early.
 The parade route filled up quickly.

 Happy Halloween Fireworks Show – The fireworks show in front of the castle was amazing.
 The castle is totally transformed.